hyperledger/firefly/README.md

 ![Kaleido Asset Trail](asset_trail_overview.png)

-## Kaleido Environment Setup
+## Setup

-Kaleido Asset Trail is currently only supported on the Ethereum backend.
+Kaleido asset trail can be run as a Kaleido member service or as a standalone application.
+For the latter, deploy an ERC20 token and use its address in the constructure of the [asset Trail smart contract](solidity_new/contracts/AssetTrail.sol),

-It requires a deployed instance of the [Asset Trail smart contract](solidity_new/contracts/AssetTrail.sol), and one each of the following runtimes:
+For each participating member, deploy the following runtimes:
 * IPFS
 * App2App Messaging (with 2 destinations representing KAT and the client)
 * Document Exchange (with 1 destination)